ipo-exe/flare/docs/flags.md

 # Flags

-Literal flags are **reserved letters** that encode a meaning within the domain of information.
+Literal flags are **reserved characters** that encode a meaning within the domain of information.
 For instance, `p` is the flag encoding decimal separator in Numbers:
 ```
 '003p46' = 3.46
 ```
+## Separators

+### Domain

+As mentioned in principles, the domain separator is the underscore `_` character.
+It splits the domains in a label.

+### Subdomain

+As mentioned in principles, the subdomain separator is the hyphen `-` character.
+It splits the subdomains in a label domain.

 ## Replacers